hmc-cs111-fall2016/language-design/language-design.md

 **Question**

-How do the themes of _Growing a Language_ relate to the lab we did this week?
+How do the themes of _Growing a Language_ relate to the "sound lab" we did this week?

 **Response**